 - 4.2.1 A threshold of 75 rfu will be used for data analysis of all samples.
-If necessary, go back in the process as follows: repeat injection (changing injection time; 3-10 seconds allowable range), or perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), or re-amplification (increase DNA template), or re-extraction. - 4.2.2 Peaks below the analysis threshold (based on data obtained and signal/baseline) will not be interpreted but should be noted as being present in the case notes (e.g. on the table of results). - 4.2.3 Peaks marked as off-scale in GeneMapper® ID (indicating camera saturation) will not be interpreted if multiple peaks are affected and if it causes excessive artifacts (i.e. split peaks, increased stutter, pull-up, etc.) which interfere with data interpretation.
+If necessary, go back in the process as follows: repeat injection (changing injection time; 3-10 seconds allowable range), or perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), or re-amplification (increase DNA template), or re-extraction. - 4.2.2 Peaks below the analysis threshold (based on data obtained and signal/baseline) will not be interpreted. - 4.2.3 Peaks marked as off-scale in GeneMapper® ID (indicating camera saturation) will not be interpreted if multiple peaks are affected and if it causes excessive artifacts (i.e. split peaks, increased stutter, pull-up, etc.) which interfere with data interpretation.
 If the overall quality of the data is not acceptable, the sample must be diluted, re-injected (3-10 seconds), reanalyzed (decrease the amount of amplified product added) or re-amplified (decrease DNA template) as deemed appropriate by the scientist.
-Note: Peaks that exceed the saturation threshold of 7,000 RFU in STRmix are treated qualitatively. - 4.2.4 Multiplex amplification kits are designed so that heterozygous loci in single-source samples generally demonstrate relatively balanced peak heights [typically >70% peak height ratio (phr)].
+Note: Peaks that exceed the saturation threshold of 7,000 RFU in STRmix are treated qualitatively.

+4.2.4 Multiplex amplification kits are designed so that heterozygous loci in single-source samples generally demonstrate relatively balanced peak heights [typically >70% peak height ratio (phr)].
 Some samples, although single-source, may at times demonstrate greater imbalance due to degradation, stochastic effects, primer binding site mutations, preferential amplification, etc. Peak height ratios for these loci (<70% phr) will be flagged in GeneMapper® ID.